Hiking the South Neahkahnie Mountain Trail on the Oregon Coast

 North vs. South Neahkahnie Mountain Trail

-Neahkahnie or Neah-Kah-Nie Mountain can either be hiked via the north or south trailhead in Oswald West State Park.
+Neahkahnie, or Neah-Kah-Nie Mountain, can be hiked via either the North or South Trailhead in Oswald West State Park.

 Read My Separate Post: North Neahkahnie Mountain Trail